Ethical Frameworks for Conducting Social Challenge Studies: Lessons Learned: Applying Medical Recommendations to Social Challenge Studies

 \subsubsection{Informed consent.}

 Informed consent is one of the most important ethical issues for conducting research on social challenge studies.
-Informed consent is a process by which subjects are informed about the experiments, potential risks and benefits, and the subject's agreement to participate or decline in the project \citep{kenneally2012menlo, largent2024ethical}.
+The preceding section highlights how online and networked contexts complicate traditional medical models.
+Informed consent is a process in which potential study participants are provided with clear information about the research study’s purpose, procedures, risks, and potential benefits, after which they may choose to agree to participate or decline \citep{kenneally2012menlo, largent2024ethical}.
 The purpose of the informed consent procedure is to respect the autonomy of the study participants \citep{kenneally2012menlo}.
 However, in some cases, when the public interest is at stake, involving study subjects without informed consent may be ethically justifiable.
 Such an approach is also viable if providing informed consent is not possible and if the participation of the subject does not impact their autonomy.
-In all cases, the ethical justification of such decisions must be carefully evaluated and approved by an ethics board \citep{resnik2018ethics,gelinas2016and}.
+In all cases, the ethical justification of such decisions should be carefully evaluated and reviewed by a research ethics committee, where such review is available \citep{resnik2018ethics,gelinas2016and}.

 To guide researchers through the complexity of informed consent, we developed a decision tree (Figure \ref{fig:decisiontree_ethicalFWIC}) in the \textit{Appendix} that outlines the ethical consent pathways for social challenge studies.
 This flowchart begins by asking whether individual informed consent is possible.
 If so, researchers are expected to obtain it from participants.
 If not, due to study scale, anonymity, or the nature of public platforms, the decision tree outlines structured alternatives.
-This includes getting consent from a group or community, sending public notices, or getting approval for a consent waiver from an IRB.
+This includes getting consent from a group or community, sending public notices, or seeking a consent waiver through independent ethical review (e.g., IRB/REB), where such mechanisms are available.
 The tree also guides researchers through cases involving deception or delayed debriefing.
 It asks them to consider whether participants could be identified, whether they could be harmed, and whether they should be informed about the study later or allowed to opt out.

 In these contexts, it is essential to comply with online terms of service, robot.txt files, privacy policies, and applicable regulations and laws.
 The terms of service and privacy policies represent the baseline agreements that outline how the data of the participants can be used, providing a foundational level of consent for online studies.